 After a recent brilliant long weekend there, I wanted to share some of my favourite things to do in the Isle of Man with you all.
 As usual when I start writing a list, it got a bit out of control… It is just a list though, so if you like background and detail, I also have a more in-depth guide to visiting the Isle of Man from last year, and if you’re looking for what to eat and drink in the Isle of Man, I have that too.
-And I’m going to write an itinerary for a long weekend without a car there because I didn’t half cram a lot in during my latest visit.
+And I’ve shared my itinerary for a long weekend by public transport in the Isle of Man because I didn’t half cram a lot in during my latest visit.

 Like I’ve said before, the Isle of Man is a totally underrated destination.
 I don’t know why more people don’t know about it, although that’s part of its charm.
 The Isle of Man’s scenery rivals that of the Lake District and Highlands but it doesn’t have the same volume of tourists, which makes it much better.
 It’s often even quiet enough for you to get beaches or glens entirely to yourself.
 And as we all know, there is nothing better than being away from other people.